+1.?Plug weather data into your online adsIf you sell umbrellas, you?ll sell more when it rains.
+The same is true for all sorts of firms, from snow shoe makers to travel agents.
+Even eBay does more activity when it rains and everyone is stuck indoors.
+This is why online advertising now allows you to include live weather data in your bidding algorithm.
+Fast Web Media offers one of the most popular weather data services.?
 Mike Flynn, CEO of digital marketing firm Fast Web Media tells us: ?Using a tool called weatherFIT, the specialist lingerie and clothing retailer Bravissimo boosted its online sales revenues from PPC ads for its swimwear range nearly 600 per cent in three months, by predicting weather conditions to target online shoppers looking for a new suit for their holidays.?
 Alongside its swimwear campaign, Bravissimo also used weatherFIT to promote its Pepperberry-branded range of dresses.
 This saw a sales increase of 78 per cent and an increase in average order size of 78 per cent compared with when weatherFIT was not used.?

 2.?Take social media seriouslyGetting a bit jaded with Facebook, Pinterest and LinkedIn?
 You aren?t alone.
 But they do pay.
 Gary Seneviratne, co-founder of Adido, a fast growing digital-agency based in Bournemouth, says: ?Social networks, like LinkedIn and Twitter, are a vital ingredient to build relationships and have conversations.
 But remember to make sure the people you’re talking to are the right people, people in your target audience.
 Be planned about it.
 We can attribute over 30 per cent sales lift, year on year, to having a strong networking strategy and presence.?

 3.?Use Facebook?s dedicated marketing toolsVirtual PA service Moneypenny?s commercial director Joanna Swash has got some great results simply by combining her database with Facebook?s standard services.
 She says: ?Advertise on Facebook.
 Upload your email database into the Adverts Manager and create tailored retargeting campaigns.
 Results?
 We have seen Facebook click-through-rates double as a result and a lower cost per acquisition when looking at view-through conversions.?

 4.?Put videos on your websiteThis is something we resisted for ages,? admits Karen Meager, managing director, Monkey Puzzle Training & Consulting.
 Her reason? ?Because, like so many people, we hate watching ourselves.
 But people buy from people and if they can get a sense of you from a video rather than just a photo this gives them a fuller picture of you and so it builds trust which is such an important part of doing good business.
 The video could be about your product and what it can do for people or it could be simply your own story, how you got into the business, what excites you about it.
 Be genuine and real.
 Don’t rehearse it too much.
 When we did this we saw an uplift of 45% on our website traffic.?